jmack707/zero_trust/README.md

 ### Recommendations
 - Proceed with phased deployment of F5 solutions aligned to Zero Trust principles.
 - Integrate with existing IAM and PAM systems for centralized policy enforcement.
-- Expand use of F5 Distributed Cloud for multi-cloud and edge security.